How to plan & write a novel

 Follow this step-by-step guide to learn the modern process of planning a novel in Milanote, a free tool used by top creatives.

 Starting a novel can be an exciting but daunting experience.
 It's the beginning of the creative process—where your mind is overflowing with ideas, inspiration, and plans.
 This guide will help you organize everything in one place so you can begin writing with confidence.
-You'll brainstorm ideas, collect inspiration, research your topic, dream up unique characters and create an outline for your story.
+It includes some priceless novel writing tips from brainstorming ideas, to collecting inspiration, researching your topic, dreaming up unique characters and creating an outline for your story.
 At the end you'll have a solid foundation that will speed up the entire writing process.

 1. Set up your plan